dotnet/docs/docs/standard/serialization/system-text-json-source-generation.md

 * .NET Framework 4.7.2 and later
 * .NET Standard 2.0 and later

-For .NET 6 Preview 7 SDK and later, with projects that target .NET 6 or later, there's no need to install the [System.Text.Json NuGet package](https://www.nuget.org/packages/System.Text.Json) because source generation is included in the runtime.
+For projects that target .NET 6 or later, there's no need to install the [System.Text.Json NuGet package](https://www.nuget.org/packages/System.Text.Json) because source generation is included in the runtime.

 For other target frameworks, install the latest preview version of the package.

-> [!NOTE]
-> While the source generation feature is still in preview, it's best to install the latest version of the package even when the feature is available in the runtime.
-The package is updated frequently, not only with each new Preview or RC release.
-To get the latest version, use [this NuGet feed](https://dev.azure.com/dnceng/public/_packaging?_a=package&feed=dotnet6&package=System.Text.Json&protocolType=NuGet&view=versions).

 ## Use source generation